This article has been updated for 2019

 - Easier to communicate information and have it retained by your audience

-A well designed infographic is more likely to be clicked-on and shared by viewers, and thusly more likely to start driving traffic to your site.
+A well designed infographic is more likely to be clicked-on and shared by viewers.
 Speaking of aesthetics, always include your logo, and use consistent colors, shapes, and imagery.
 This may sound simple but it can go a long way in terms of brand awareness.

 - Users can easily skip to the slide of interest